Making turkey gravy at home from turkey drippings is easy!

 Instructions

 • Carefully pour everything from the pan into a liquid measuring cup (preferably quart-size or larger if you have one).
-Add remaining water or chicken/turkey broth to equal 4 cups total.
+Place the measuring cup into the freezer for a few minutes while you prepare the roux.
+This helps the fat rise to the top where it will harden, making it easier to remove.

-• Add butter to a large skillet or saucepan and set over medium heat.
-Once butter is melted, add the flour and whisk until combined to make a thick paste or "roux".
+• Add butter to a large skillet or saucepan and melt over medium heat.
+Add the flour and whisk until combined to make a thick paste or "roux".
 Let the mixture cook for 3-5 minutes, stirring often, until it turns a golden brown.

 • Keep warm until ready to serve.